yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 220123 | Unavailable conversion optimizer.  | Conversion optimization setting is not possible due to the non-eligible Ad distribution.
 220124 | Disable conversion optimizer.  | Target CPA cannot be set, due to the unusable conversion optimization.
 220143 | Invalid appId.  | Unavailable format of App ID has been set.
+220145 | Invalid conversion optimizer. | Conversion optimization setting is not possible using ADD operation.

 ##### Service
 [AdGroupAdService](/docs/en/api_reference/services/AdGroupAdService.md)